Hordle Beach Hut Owners Association formed

 2014 and Still Ongoing…

 On St Valentine’s Night 2014, severe storms along the South Coast caused much damage to coastal buildings including beach huts.
 In the New Forest area, 102 huts were damaged at Hordle Cliff, including 45 destroyed, 20 in danger of collapse and with unsafe access and a further 18 at risk from possible structural cliff failure.
-At Milford, to the west of The White House there are a dozen timber huts standing further back from the sea which escaped serious damage.
+At Milford, to the west of The White House there were a dozen timber huts standing further back from the sea which at that time escaped serious damage but ceased to be viable in 2020 when a section of the sea wall collapsed.
 About 30 of the 119 concrete block huts east of The White House were destroyed by the storm or subsequently demolished by the Council on safety grounds.
 About 45 huts were judged to be seriously damaged and the residue had little or no damage.
 The huts were built for the Lymington town Council in the 1960s and inherited by The New Forest District Council in the 1970s.
 They stood on a promenade of doubtful quality, looked their age and had asbestos incorporated in their roofs and these were said to be weak.

 The Council developed a scheme to enhance the seafront and strengthen the sea defences.
 This involved demolishing all of the huts, allowing rebuilding of the promenade and providing new huts that were available to owners of the previous structures – for a ‘contribution’ towards the cost.
 The scheme took more than three years in development and construction and ultimately cost £2.4M.
 The Association, particularly the newly elected Milford Rep, Colin Holdsworth worked closely with NFDC on the development of the scheme from 2014 onwards.
 The new huts were released in May 20017 and generally owners were delighted with the result.
-However, the lightweight doors installed have been criticized and to date (October 2018) the Council and others involved for them in the construction have provided nothing tangible to resolve door problems.
+However, the lightweight doors installed have been criticized and to date (August 2020) the Council and others involved for them in the construction have replace 19 selected doors leaving owners to finance the cost of replacing those subsequently failing.

 A much less clear picture emerged for damaged or destroyed huts at Hordle Cliff resulting from cliff erosion and shingle movement from the beach.
 Natural England and NFDC permitted some huts to be repaired or replaced after the 2014 Valentine Night storm but others are still not in place because of concerns about the stability of cliffs and ongoing changes to the profile of the beach.